yihleego/mypages/docs/USERGUIDE.md

     .offsetField("offset") // Obtains the offset value from parameter.
     .rowsField("rows") // Obtains the rows value from parameter.
     .countExprField("countExpr") // Obtains the count expression from parameter.
-    .countMethodNameField("countMethodName") // Obtains the count method name from parameter.
+    .countMethodNameField("countMethodName") // Obtains the count-method-name from parameter.
-    .enableCountField("enableCount") // Whether to enable count.
+    .enableCountField("enableCount") // Obtains the enable-count from parameter.
     .skipQueryIfCountEqualsZero(true) // Whether to skip query if total quantity equals zero.
     .useGeneratedIfCountMethodIsMissing(true) // Whether to use generated if the specified count method is missing.
     .defaultPage(1) // Replaces the page with default-page if the page is null or less than 1.